-Cross merchandising is tricky business.
-Overdo it and you’ll confuse your customers as they hunt through your store unable to find what they came for.
-But when done correctly, cross merchandising simplifies the shopping process for customers and increases sales for the store owner.
-Read on to learn more about how to effectively cross merchandise in your retail store.
+Cross merchandising, when done correctly, can have a significant impact on your gross revenue.
+But with a lot of aspects of proper retailing, it can be a science.
+Overdo it and you’ll confuse your customers as they hunt through your store, unable to find what they came for.
+But when done correctly, cross-merchandising simplifies the shopping process for customers and increases sales for the store owner.
+Read on to learn more about how to cross merchandise in your retail store effectively.

 What Is Cross Merchandising?

 Cross merchandising is a straightforward process.
 It is when you place complementary items together to encourage customers to purchase all of them.
 Usually, you place more obscure add-on items near a popular item that customers purchase frequently.
-It is important not to overdo cross merchandising or your store will become cluttered and difficult to navigate.
-Instead, focus on small displays of cross merchandising in areas that increase impact - like end caps or high-traffic parts of your store.
+It is important not to overdo cross-merchandising, or your store will become cluttered and difficult to navigate.
+Instead, focus on small cross-merchandising displays in areas that increase impact - like end caps or high-traffic parts of your store.